• Skip to primary navigation

 The Ahi Tuna is a part of the saltwater fish family and will most widely found in the Atlantic and Pacific oceans.

-Ahi Tuna is also known as Yellowfin Tuna because of the long fins in yellow that decorate the fish.
+Ahi Tuna is also known as Yellowfin Tuna because of the long fins in yellow that decorate the fish - learn more in Yellowfin tuna taste guide.

 The yellowfins of the fish make it stand out from other types of Tuna.